ebmdatalab/price-per-dose/README.md

 * We only consider data from a single month, because the Drug Tariff changes monthly, making price-per-dose comparisons meaningless between months
 * We cover data from GP Practices only
 * When summing total possible savings, for a given practice or CCG, we don't consider savings that they are already making
+* We use the NIC cost rather than the actual cost for these calculations

 # Interpretation